apache/arrow/docs/source/developers/crossbow.rst

    -  turn off Travis’ `auto cancellation`_ feature on branches

-3. Clone the newly created, by default the scripts looks for ``crossbow`` next to arrow repository.
+3. Clone the newly created repository next to the arrow repository:

+   By default the scripts looks for ``crossbow`` next to arrow repository, but this can configured through command line arguments.

    .. code:: bash